-- 5.14.1 The school shall carry out due diligence checks with prospective data processors (e.g. suppliers providing goods or services which involve the processing of personal data on the school's behalf) to assess they have appropriate technical and organisational measures that are sufficient to implement the requirements of the data protection legislation and to protect the rights of data subjects. - 5.14.2 Due diligence checks on prospective data processors shall be carried out as part of the school's Data Protection Impact Assessment (DPIA) process.
-A record shall be kept of the school and Data Protection Officer's findings on a DPIA report. - 5.14.3 The school shall ensure there are appropriate written contracts/Terms of Service in place with data processors, which contain the relevant clauses listed in Article 28 of the UK GDPR.
+- 5.14.1 The school shall carry out due diligence checks with prospective data processors (e.g. suppliers providing goods or services which involve the processing of personal data on the school's behalf) to assess they have appropriate technical and organisational measures that are sufficient to implement the requirements of the data protection legislation and to protect the rights of data subjects. - 5.14.2 Due diligence checks on prospective data processors shall be carried out alongside the Data Protection Officer.
+A record shall be kept of the school's findings.

+5.14.3 The school shall ensure there are appropriate written contracts/Terms of Service in place with data processors, which contain the relevant clauses listed in Article 28 of the UK GDPR.